tuxtor/kukulkan-ee-archetype/README.md

 Also, a simple Hello world endpoint is created, have a look **HelloController** class.

 More information on MicroProfile can be found [here](https://microprofile.io/)

+## How to use this archetype

+To generate a Docker/JakartaEE/MicroProfile base project, you could invoke this archetype:

+> mvn archetype:generate \
+-DarchetypeGroupId=com.nabenik \
+-DarchetypeArtifactId=kukulkan-ee-archetype \
+-DarchetypeVersion=0.0.1-SNAPSHOT -DgroupId=io.academik \
+-DartifactId=cool-academik-backend -Dversion=2.0-SNAPSHOT

+This will generate a base Java project with all libraries activated and persistance on H2 database (default provider in Payara).

+After that any Java IDE will suffice to develop your next microserice with Java.